dfinity/pocketic-py/README.md

-# Pocket-IC: A canister testing platform
+# PocketIC: A canister testing platform

-Pocket-IC is a local testing platform for canisters on the [Internet Computer](https://internetcomputer.org/).
+PocketIC is a local testing platform for canisters on the [Internet Computer](https://internetcomputer.org/).

-Pocket-IC has two components: A binary and a library.
+PocketIC has two components: A server and a library.

-The **binary** is built as part of the build process for the Internet Computer.
-It runs a local HTTP server which manages IC instances.
+The **server** is built as part of the build process for the Internet Computer.
+It runs as local HTTP server which manages IC instances.
 Every test may request its own, independent IC instance and interact with it concurrently with other running tests.

-This Pocket-IC **library** provides a convenient Python frontend to interact with IC instances, while hiding the REST-API layer, the process lifetime etc. The test author simply interacts with either an IC instance...
+This PocketIC integration **library** provides a convenient Python frontend to interact with IC instances, while hiding the REST-API layer, the process lifetime etc. The test author simply interacts with either an IC instance...

 ```python3
 ic = PocketIC()